gpetrousov/latex-thesis-template/README.md

 #### Further compile:

-A: If you change the biblipgraphy file
+A: If you change the bibliography file

 1. biblatex
 2. xelatex
 3. xelatex

-B: If you DONT change the biblipgraphy file
+B: If you DONT change the bibliography file

 1. xelatex
 2. xelatex